Jannik-Hm/OC-Smart-Home/Smart Home Automation/README.md

 [Fixes and Bugs](https://github.com/Agent-Husky/OpenComputers/blob/master/Smart%20Home%20Automation/README.md#fixes-and-bugs)

 ### How to install
-If you want to install this program in your Minecraft world, make sure that you got OpenOs, an Internet Card and a Network Card installed.
+If you want to install this program in your Minecraft world, make sure that you got OpenOs, an Internet Card and a Network Card installed. <br>
-Then
+Then paste the command:
-paste
+> wget https://github.com/Agent-Husky/OpenComputers/blob/master/Smart%20Home%20Automation/TabletOS "/home/Smart Server.lua"

 ### Tips and Tricks
 If u want the program to autostart after you turned on the computer, you have to edit the profile.lua file in the <i><b>etc</b></i> directory. <br>